talJoffeExelate/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 1. The third generation, `s3a:` filesystem.
 Designed to be a switch in replacement for `s3n:`, this filesystem binding supports larger files and promises higher performance.
+1. The [S3Guard](s3guard.html) extension to S3A adds an optional consistent and high-performance view of the object metadata.
+This can deliver significant performance improvements.
+1. The [S3A Committer](s3a_committer.html) offers high-performance committing
+of executed work directly to an S3 object store offering a consistent view of the metadata.
+For Amazon S3, that means with S3Guard.

 The specifics of using these filesystems are documented in this section.